aabishkaryal/notes/README.md

-# Next Chakra Typescript Template

-This is my goto template when I start a new web developemnt project.
-It is based on [Next.js](https://nextjs.org/).
-I use [Chakra UI](https://chakra-ui.com/) components to build the UI.
+# Notes

+This is a webapp for managing notes.
+It is a simple webapp that allows you to create, edit, and delete notes.

+#### Work in progress